 8. Connect to the attack lifecycle: Understand how maintaining access fits into the broader attack methodology and how it relates to previous and subsequent attack phases.

-When answering exam questions, carefully analyze each option and eliminate answers that:
+When answering exam questions, carefully analyze each option and eliminate answers that: - Are technically inaccurate - Describe techniques from other phases of system hacking - Suggest unrealistic detection or prevention methods

-Remember that maintaining access is about persistence and stealth – attackers want to remain undetected while ensuring they can return to the system.
+Remember that maintaining access is about persistence and stealth β attackers want to remain undetected while ensuring they can return to the system.
 This fundamental concept guides most of the techniques and countermeasures in this area.